top of page

 THE LITURGY OF THE WORD

-A reading from the Second Letter of Paul to Timothy
+A reading from the Prophet Jeremiah

 This is the word of the Lord.